AzDemise/AzDemise/README.md

 ### Hi there, I'm AzDemise

 ## I'm a C# Developer
+- Deleted Old Github, This github will be active 16/12/2021
 - 🌱 I’m currently learning JS
 - 👯 I’m looking to collaborate with other C# Devs
 - ⚡ Age: 17
-- ⚡ Currently Working on Demise Builder
+- ⚡ Currently Working on Polaris Tools

 <br />